grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 Previously, permissions were granted based on predefined sets of capabilities.
 Now, with the "No basic role," you have the flexibility to be even more granular.

-For more details on basic roles and permissions, refer to the [documentation]{{< relref "../../administration/roles-and-permissions#organization-roles" >}}.
+For more details on basic roles and permissions, refer to the [documentation](https://grafana.com/docs/grafana/<GRAFANA VERSION>/administration/roles-and-permissions/).